 - The second, and most common way, of wiring a humidity sensing bathroom fan, uses one switch for all the components.
 If you wire your humidity sensor and fan on one switch, it means that you can easily control both at the flip of the switch.
 This wiring method provides all the convenience you need to control your bathroom’s fan and humidity sensor.

 - The third way involves wiring the humidity sensor on a separate switch from that of the fan and its components.
 The good news about this option is that you can add as many switches as you desire.
 It all boils down to your preference.
-Moreover, you will have total control about what component of the exhaust fan you would like to switch on or off.
+Moreover, you will have total control over what component of the exhaust fan you would like to switch on or off.

 Benefits of Bathroom Exhaust Fans with Humidity Sensors